Provable Training Set Debugging for Linear Regression

 \section{Introduction}

 Modern machine learning systems are extremely sensitive to training set contamination.
-Since sources of error and noise are unavoidable in real-world data (e.g., due to Mechanical Turkers, selection bias, or adversarial attacks), an urgent need has arisen to perform automatic ``debugging" of large data sets.~\citet{cadamuro2016debugging} and~\citet{zhang2018training} proposed a method called ``machine learning debugging'' to identify training set errors by introducing new clean data.
-The algorithms proposed by~\citet{zhang2018training} involve jointly optimizing vectors of model parameters and potential label fixes.
-Although these debugging algorithms exhibit good performance in both regression and classification settings, theoretical foundations of such algorithms have remained elusive.
+Since sources of error and noise are unavoidable in real-world data (e.g., due to Mechanical Turkers, selection bias, or adversarial attacks), an urgent need has arisen to perform automatic debugging of large data sets.
+Cadamuro et al.~\cite{cadamuro2016debugging} and Zhang et al.~\cite{zhang2018training} proposed a method called ``machine learning debugging'' to identify training set errors by introducing new clean data.
+Consider the following real-world scenario: Company \textit{A} collects movie ratings for users on a media platform, from which it learns relationships between features of movies and ratings in order to perform future recommendations.
+A competing company \textit{B} knows \textit{A}'s learning method and hires some users to provide malicious ratings.
+Company \textit{A} could employ a robust method for learning contaminated data---but in the long run, it would be more effective for company \textit{A} to \emph{identify} the adversarial users and prevent them from submitting additional buggy ratings in the future.
+This distinguishes debugging from classical learning.
+The debugging problem also assumes that company \textit{A} can hire an expert to help rate movies, from which it obtains a second trusted data set which is generally smaller than the original data set due to budget limitations.
+In this paper, we will study a theoretical framework for the machine learning debugging problem in a linear regression setting, where the main goal is to identify bugs in the data.
+We will also discuss theory and algorithms for selecting the trusted data set.

-A sizable body of theory has been developed in the last 50 years in robust statistics, with the goal of devising methods for mitigating the effect of outliers and other sources of noise and quantifying the effect of such procedures~\cite{huber2009robust}.
-Notions from robust statistics have recently drawn attention for their potential applications to machine learning, including the use of influence functions to identify leverage points in deep neural networks~\cite{koh2017understanding}.
-Inspired by techniques in robust statistics, we present a new theory for machine learning debugging.
-In particular, we introduce a novel weighted $M$-estimator that consists of two loss functions applied to the respective data pools.

-The first main contribution of our work is to provide a rigorous theoretical framework that explains how to identify errors in the ``buggy" data pool.
-Our technical approach involves reformulating the problem of support recovery of the bug vector as an $\ell_1$-regularized least squares problem.
-Theoretical results on the Lasso~\cite{wainwright2009sharp, meinshausen2009lasso} may then be applied to derive conditions under which the weighted $M$-estimator correctly identifies all bugs with high probability.
-Our method resembles earlier work in high-dimensional statistics~\cite{she2011outlier, nguyen2013robust, foygel2014corrupted, slawski2017linear}; however, none of the previous formulations involve data coming from multiple pools, as is the case in the aforementioned application settings.